Last updated April 14, 2023

 12.6.
 Assignment.
 Neither party shall assign the Agreement or any of its rights and obligations hereunder without the prior written consent of the other party; provided, however, that either party may assign the Agreement and all of its rights and obligations hereunder to an affiliate or as part of a merger or sale of substantially all the assets or stock of such party.
 Any assignment by either party in violation of this section shall be null and void.
 Subject to the foregoing, the Agreement shall be binding upon and inure to the benefit of the parties hereto and their respective heirs, personal representatives, successors and permitted assigns.

 12.8.
 Arbitration.
 Except for the right of either party to apply to a court of competent jurisdiction for a temporary restraining order, a preliminary injunction, or other equitable relief to preserve the status quo or prevent irreparable harm, any controversy or claim arising out of or relating to this Agreement or to its breach shall be settled by confidential binding arbitration administered by JAMS under its Comprehensive Arbitration Rules and Procedures then in effect.
 The arbitration proceedings shall be conducted before a single arbitrator.
-The place of arbitration shall be either (i) Los Angeles, California, in the case of any controversy or claim brought against GuideCX or (ii) the location of your principal place of business, in the case of any controversy or claim brought against you.
+The place of arbitration shall be Salt Lake City, Utah.
 Judgment upon the award rendered by the arbitrator may be entered in any court of competent jurisdiction.
 The parties undertake to keep confidential all awards in their arbitration, together with all materials in the proceedings created for the purpose of the arbitration and all other documents produced by another party in the proceedings not otherwise in the public domain, save and to the extent that disclosure may be required of a party by legal duty, to protect or pursue a legal right or to enforce or challenge an award in legal proceedings before a court or other judicial authority.
+The prevailing party, as determined by the arbitrator, in any dispute arising out of or relating to this Agreement is entitled to recover reasonable attorneys’ fees and other costs incurred in connection with such dispute, in addition to any other relief to which the prevailing party may be entitled.

 12.9.
 Force Majeure.
 Neither party shall incur any liability to the other party on account of any loss, claim, damage or liability to the extent resulting from any delay or failure to perform all or any part of this Agreement (except for payment obligations), if and to the extent such delay or failure is caused, in whole or in part, by events, occurrences, or causes beyond the control and without any negligence on the part of the party seeking protection under this section, including, without limitation, acts of God, strikes, lockouts, riots, acts of war, terrorism, earthquake, fire, explosions, any law or direction of any governmental entity, pandemics, epidemics, emergencies, civil unrest, viruses or denial of service attacks, telecommunications failure, or failure of the internet or internet service provider.
 Dates by which performance obligations are scheduled to be met will be extended for a period of time equal to the time lost due to any delay so caused.